knro/madeno/README.md

 ### Madeno 0.3 beta 4
 * We added this changelog, yay
 * Fixes missing ```date``` parameter for ```date-fns``` in demo
+* Fixes issues that caused the demo to be unable to render

 ### Madeno 0.3 beta 3
 * Remove misplaced ```moment``` package